 The CCC works on a variety of different types of projects ranging from land acquisition to policy to climber education.
 Here's a sampling of some of our work:

-Southwest Virginia is not known as a climbing destination, but the cliffline at Hidden Vallley once was one for climbers in NC, TN, and VA.
+Southwest Virginia is not (yet) known as a climbing destination, but the cliffline at Hidden Vallley once was one for climbers in NC, TN, and VA.
 Closed for several years, after almost 2 years of negotiations we acquired a 20+ acre critical piece of the cliff that provides access to several hundred sport and traditional climbing routes.
 Hidden Valley has been recognized by the state of Virginia as a recreational treasure and is part of a larger effort to develop a recreational economy in this part of the state.
 Stewardship by CCC volunteers has resulted in updates to fixed anchors on several dozen climbs and has included the use of more sustainable legacy bolts, which will allow us to more easily replace fixed gear in the future.
-Thanks to inviduals and organizations like REI and Rock & Rave we paid off the loans in under a year and now own this incredible area outright!
+Thanks to individuals and organizations like REI and Rock & Rave we paid off the loans in under a year and were able to build a new parking lot to accommodate the growing user community.

 Once a popular winter area for many climbers, Sauratown was closed for many years.
-We successfully negotiated an access agreement and lease with the land owner that has grown from 3 weekends a year to 2 months a year and now stands at 4 months per year for the forseeable future.
-We have replaced numerous pieces of fixed gear and are investing in an improved access trail that will benefit climbers and visitors to the YMCA camp at the base of the mountain.
+We successfully negotiated an access agreement and lease with the land owner that has grown from 3 weekends a year to 2 months a year and now stands at 4 months per year.
+We have replaced numerous pieces of fixed gear and thanks to grants from REI and the American Alpine Club are investing in an improved access trail that will benefit climbers and visitors to the YMCA camp at the base of the mountain.

 South Carolina has lot of opportunity in the Northwestern corner of the state and perhaps the most obvious of these was Big Rock.
-Working with the local land trust, we wrote a grant the provided funds to acquire a new parking area that will be used by climbers, hikers and other visitors.
-Big Rock is home to 40 or so routes and hundreds of boulder problems and is the only area open year round in SC.
+Working with Naturaland land trust, we wrote a grant that provided funds to acquire the new parking area that will be used by climbers, hikers and other visitors.
+Big Rock is home to 40 or so routes and hundreds of boulder problems and is the only roped climbing area open year round in SC.

 The Piedmont of NC holds several climbing treasures, and perhaps none quite as unique as Asheboro.
 Within an hour's drive of the Triangle, Asheboro is a fantastic spring/fall/winter area and boasts hundred of problems on high friction granite.
 Our lease with the land owner allows climbing access year round and protects access to this previously closed area.